Suttie23/ApexSpeedF1/README.md

 Step 4: Navigate to the "Live Telemetry" page and click "Listen for UDP"

 Step 5: Begin an F1 Session (Time trial, Grand Prix, etc) and you should see the live page updating as expected.

+## Special Thanks

+A big thank you to those at Napier for supporting me through this project.

+A special thank you to [Tim Hanewich](https://github.com/TimHanewich) for his work on the [Codemasters / F1 2021 toolkit](https://github.com/TimHanewich/Codemasters.F1_2021).
+His work saved countless hours of document diving and coding in order to decode the UDP datastructures provided by codemasters and provided a brilliant and easy to use framework allowing me to complete this project.